 What do I mean?

-However, if you are a newcomer to the market, it's presumed that you have to premeditate your marketing strategy from scratch, which requires lots more effort than when you are an already known brand.
+However, if you are a newcomer to the market, you will begin your marketing campaigns from scratch, which requires lots more effort than when you are an already known brand.

-Most highly sought-after local suppliers/local supply chains, in most cases, prefer to partner with a company whose products are already well-known and in-demand in the market.
+In most cases, an established qualified distributor prefers to partner with a company whose products are already famous and in demand in the market.

-They believe it will reduce the amount of time and effort required to convince their customers to try a new brand.
+He believes this will reduce the number of efforts required to convince customers to try a new brand.

-- Sales strategy development- This is your approach to selling your products.
+- Sales strategy development– This is your unique approach to selling your products.

-For example, when meeting your ideal commercial retailers or major exclusive distributors, providing sample products could help get them acquainted with what it looks like to have your products on their shelves.
+For example, when meeting your ideal commercial retailers or major exclusive distributors, key supermarket managers; providing sample products could help get them to get acquainted with what it looks like, to have your products on their shelves.

 - Sell sheet provision– A sell-sheet is your product brochure designed in a clear and concise presentation; Stating the benefits and value of your product.

-When prospecting a major retailer or some viable local stores, endeavor to leave a sell sheet (product brochure) with your contact information.
+When prospecting a major retailer or some viable local stores, endeavor to leave a sell sheet (product brochure) with your contact information for brand acquaintance.

-Most retailers will want some time to consider bringing your product into their stores, so be prepared if your (distribution) business proposal does not get approved immediately.
+Note- Retailers need some time to consider your product for their stores, so be prepared if the manager or store owner does not approve your product proposal right away.

 - Rebates (Discounts)– This is an incentive mechanism used in making your offer attractive to your distributors.

-First, it depends on your business size and what your business can afford to give as a discount, so it doesn't become a strain on your business in the long run.
+It depends on your current business size and what it can afford to give as a discount, so it doesn’t become a strain on your business in the long run.

-Tip: you could design a sales term that rewards your distributors additional 1-4% discounts if they purchase a specific volume of products, monthly or quarterly.
+Tip: you could design a sales term within your sales process planning that rewards your exclusive distributors additional 1-4% discounts if they purchase a specific volume of products, with a month or in a quarter.

-- Promotional activities- offering in-store and online shoppers' promotions with your key exclusive distributors or your various sales points are effective ways to boost products' sales .
+- Promotion planning– offering in-store and online shoppers’ promotions with your key exclusive distributors or at your various sales points are ways to boost your products’ offtakes.

-- Inventory/stock availability- Ensuring you have a reliable system in place that helps reduce the out-of-stock frequency to the barest minimum is a factor that fosters consistent patronage and loyalty of your customers with your brand.
+- Inventory/stock availability– Ensuring you have a reliable system in place that helps reduce the out-of-stock frequency to the barest minimum is a factor that fosters consistent patronage and loyalty of your brand.

 - Order processing– This is a system and process-based structuring.

-The faster you can process your orders, the quicker the supplies get into the market, so it's essential to put in the structure to further mitigate against lost lead time, most especially with your order processing and delivery system.
+The faster you can process your orders, the quicker the supplies get into the market, so it’s essential to put in the structure to reduce lost lead time.

-- Distribution logistics - This entails your logistics structure on how the products leave your warehouse to-and-fro the various mass markets, modern trade stores, and the high street outlets where the product point of sales is situated.
+- Distribution logistics – This entails your logistics structure on how the product leaves your warehouse to-and-fro the various mass markets, modern trade stores, and the high street outlets where the product point of sales is situated.

-Most small producers and entrepreneurs in cosmetics productions, in the beginning, leverage a partnership with reliable delivery companies like DHL, FedEx, and others, to deliver customers' orders.
+Most small producers in cosmetics productions, in the beginning, leverage a partnership with reliable delivery companies like DHL, FedEx, and others, to deliver customers’ orders.